Assessing non-Gaussian quantum state conversion with the stellar rank: Background

-We define Gaussian protocols as follows~\cite{albarelli2018resource}: \begin{defi} A Gaussian protocol is a map from $\rho \in \mathcal{H}$ to $\sigma \in \mathcal{H}'$ composed of the following operations \begin{itemize} \item Gaussian unitaries: $\rho \mapsto \hat{U}_G \rho \hat{U}_G^\dagger$ \item Composition with pure Gaussian state: $\rho \mapsto \rho \otimes \ket{\psi_G}\!\bra{\psi_G}$. \item Pure Gaussian measurement of subsystem: $\rho \mapsto \Tr_S[\rho (\mathds{1}\otimes \ket{\psi_G(\bm{\alpha})}\bra{\psi_G(\bm{\alpha})} )]/ p(\bm{\alpha}|\rho)$, where $p(\bm{\alpha}|\rho)= \Tr[ \rho (\mathds{1}\otimes \ket{\psi_G(\bm{\alpha})}\bra{\psi_G(\bm{\alpha})}) ]$ and $\bm{\alpha}$ is a vector of real measurement outcomes. \item Partial trace on subsystems: $\rho \mapsto \Tr_S[\rho]$. \item The above operations conditioned on classical randomness or \begin{itemize} \item single measurement outcomes (ideal case); \item measurement outcomes falling into finite-size intervals (operational case). \end{itemize} \end{itemize} \end{defi} Despite the richness of Gaussian quantum optics, we cannot represent all possible states and operations using the Gaussian manifold.
-Even worse, if one only considers Gaussian protocols and Gaussian states one cannot have any exponential quantum computational advantage, since this can be efficiently simulated classically~\cite{RevModPhys.84.621}.
-The setting of Gaussian quantum information processing is moreover limited by several no-goes for various tasks, including entanglement distillation~\cite{PhysRevLett.89.097901,PhysRevLett.89.137904,PhysRevA.66.032316}, error correction~\cite{PhysRevLett.102.120501}, and violation of Bell inequalities/contextuality~\cite{PhysRevLett.129.230401}.
+Despite the richness of Gaussian quantum optics, we cannot represent all possible states and operations using the Gaussian manifold.
+More critically, when restricting to Gaussian protocols acting on Gaussian states, achieving exponential quantum computational advantage becomes impossible, as such processes can be efficiently simulated using classical algorithms~\cite{RevModPhys.84.621}.
+The setting of Gaussian quantum information processing is moreover limited by several no-go results for various tasks, including entanglement distillation~\cite{PhysRevLett.89.097901,PhysRevLett.89.137904,PhysRevA.66.032316}, error correction~\cite{PhysRevLett.102.120501}, and violation of Bell inequalities/contextuality~\cite{PhysRevLett.129.230401}.
 Thus, in order to obtain genuine quantum phenomena beyond what is classical simulatable, we need to include non-Gaussian operations or states.